 Summary of Toxicity Test Data and symptoms of exposure Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
 Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Oral The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+Oral The material has NOT been classified by EC Directives or other classification systems as 'harmful by ingestion'.
 This is because of the lack of corroborating animal or human evidence.
 Dermal This material can cause inflammation of the skin on contact in some persons.
-The material may accentuate any pre- existing dermatitis condition Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
-Open cuts abraded or irritated skin should not be exposed to this material Entry into the bloodstream through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use of the material and ensure that any external damage is suitably protected Eye This material can cause eye irritation and damage in some persons.
-Chronic Studies show that inhaling this substance for over a long period (e.g. in an occupational setting) may increase the risk of cancer.
-Strong evidence exists that this substance may cause irreversible mutations (though not lethal) even following a single exposure
+The material may accentuate any pre-existing dermatitis condition Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions. Еуе This material can cause eye irritation and damage in some persons Chronic There is sufficient evidence to suggest that this material directly causes cancer in humans.
+Toxic: danger of serious damage to health by prolonged exposure through inhalation, in contact with skin and if swallowed.
+This material can cause serious damage if one is exposed to it for long periods.
+It can be assumed that it contains a substance which can produce severe defects.

-Ingredient Oral LD 50 Dermal LD 50 Inhalation LC 50
+Ingredient Oral LD 50 Dermal LD 50 Inhalation LC 50 ATE Ethanolamine 620 mg/kg 1000 mg/kg >0.145 mg/L/4H

-ATE

-Silica, crystalline, quartz >500 mg/kg